 - Civil society can use HRMI data in reporting and advocacy, particularly for highlighting trends over time, specific areas for improvement, and comparisons with peer nations.

-- Journalists and human rights monitors can use the data as ‘hard numbers’ context for case studies and stories about particular people.
+- Journalists and human rights monitors can use the data as ‘hard numbers’ to provide a richer context for case studies and stories about particular people.

 - Governments can use the data in negotiating with other countries, particularly in trade, aid, and development.

-- Business can use the data in deciding how to direct capital flows.
+- Firms can use the data in deciding how to direct capital flows ethically, and how to manage their own risks.

 Who is conducting the research and analysis?